-- A. To strengthen and encourage George Mason University's students, faculty, staff, and administration to work cooperatively with the Fairfax community; - B. To foster working relations with the members of the Federal Government, the Commonwealth of Virginia, the Board of Visitors and Administration, the LEAD Office, Mason Votes, the private sector, community-based organizations, parents, students, faculty, staff, and alumni.
+- A. To strengthen and encourage George Mason University's students, faculty, staff, and administration to work cooperatively with the Fairfax community; - B. To foster working relations with the members of the Federal Government, the Commonwealth of Virginia, the Board of Visitors and Administration, Mason Votes, CECIL, the private sector, community-based organizations, parents, students, faculty, staff, and alumni. - C. To establish working relations and meet with the Graduate and Professional Student Association.